etienne1698/tiki-db/packages/abstracdb-nuxt/README.md

 # AbstracDBNuxt

-AbstracDBNuxt is a lightweight and efficient ORM library for Nuxt 3 that simplifies data normalization and relationship management using Nuxt's `useState` composable.
+AbstracDBNuxt is a lightweight and efficient ORM library for Nuxt 3 that simplifies data normalization and relationship management using nuxt `useState` composable.
 It provides a structured way to handle entities and associations while keeping state management seamless and reactive.

-AbstracDBNuxt is a database implementation for AbstracDB using Nuxt's `useState`
+AbstracDBNuxt is a database implementation for AbstracDB using nuxt `useState`

 ## Installation